-The Florida State University Law Review is the flagship legal journal at the Florida State University College of Law.
-It publishes four issues per year, each containing scholarly articles authored by judges, scholars, clerks, attorneys and law students from all over the globe.
-The Review is staffed and edited by current students of Florida State Law.
+The Florida State University Law Review is the flagship legal journal of the Florida State University College of Law.
+The members of the Law Review publish the journal four times per year from Tallahassee, Florida.
+Each issue contains scholarly articles authored by academics, judges, clerks, and attorneys from around the globe, as well as pieces authored by current students of the College of Law.
+The Law Review is staffed and edited by second- and third-year students of the College of Law.

-Additionally, each member is expected to maintain a GPA of 77 or higher, to serve on at least one committee during each year of membership, and to submit a paper of publishable quality before the end of their first full semester on Law Review.
+Additionally, each member is expected to maintain a GPA of 77 or higher and to submit a paper of publishable quality before the end of his or her first full semester on Law Review.

 A more comprehensive listing of all membership responsibilities may be found in the Florida State University Law Review Bylaws available here.

-The earliest you can join Law Review is during the summer after your 1L year when the Law Review holds its annual 1L Write-On Competition.
-You will have the opportunity to write a maximum 15-page paper based on a CLOSED research universe (i.e., we will provide the only cases/authorities you may cite).
-The Law Review will select approximately 30-35 new members at this time, in three different ways:
+The earliest you can join the Law Review is during the summer after your first year when the Law Review holds its annual 1L Write-On Competition.
+You will have the opportunity to write a 15-page paper based on a closed research universe (i.e., we will provide the only cases/authorities you may cite).
+The Law Review will select approximately 35 new members at this time, in three different ways:

 - Grades & Writing — The Law Review will select another portion of its new members based on two components: the student’s 1L GPA and the quality of the writing and Bluebooking in the student’s paper in the Write-On Competition.

-During the winter break, the Law Review holds its annual 2L Write-On Competition.
-This competition is open only to transfer students with at least three semesters remaining and 2Ls.
-You will have the opportunity to write a scholarly piece that will require more independent research than the 1L Summer Write-On Competition.
+During winter break, the Law Review holds its annual 2L Write-On Competition.
+This competition is open only to current 2Ls (including transfer students) with at least three semesters remaining.
+You will have the opportunity to write a paper that will require more independent research than the 1L Summer Write-On Competition.